rhelsing/accord_documentation/cultural_values_overview.md

 * We are learners.
 * Buckle down and own it: nothing is below your pay grade.. doers #culture
+* Don't just do it yourself and don't just mindlessly delegate.. spend time to teach and do gritty stuff yourself sometimes
 * collaborative,
 * async
 * visible,